PyBioProx/PyBioProx/paper/main.md

 We refer to these pixel-pixel distances as perimeter distance (PD) measurements.
 The units of PD measurements may be pixels/voxels or in real-world units (e.g. µm/nm) if pixel/voxel dimensions are known.
-Depending on the number of perimeter pixels, an object may have thousands of PD measuremetns.
-We show that taking the mean, median or maximum of these PD measurements can accuately describe the spatial localization of the object relative to fluorescent signal in another channel.
+Depending on the number of perimeter pixels, each object may have thousands of PD measurements.
+We show that by taking the mean, median or maximum of these PD measurements, we can accuately describe the spatial localization of the object relative to objects in another fluorescent channel.
 We refer to these descriptive measurements as PD<sub>mean</sub>, PD<sub>median</sub> and PD<sub>max</sub> respectively.

-We show that these measurements can provide powerful insights into the relative spatial distributions of fluorescent biomarkers (_Fig 2, Fig 3_).
+(_Fig 2, Fig 3_).

 We also introduce PyDist, a user-friendly object-based colocalization